Use Flow with multiple languages

 • Changes apply instantly: When you update your languages in Settings, they take effect at your next dictation session — no restart needed.

 • Code-switching has limits: Flow works best when you speak primarily in one language with occasional words from another, rather than alternating sentence by sentence.
+With Chinese and English together, Flow may transcribe English words in Chinese characters or vice versa.

 Best practices